Ukraine: World War II

 Although the majority of Ukrainians fought in or alongside the Red Army and Soviet resistance, in Western Ukraine an independent Ukrainian Insurgent Army movement arose (UPA, 1942).
-It was created as the armed forces of the underground Organization of Ukrainian Nationalists (OUN).
-Both organizations, the OUN and the UPA, supported the goal of an independent Ukrainian state on the territory with a Ukrainian ethnic majority.
+It was created as the armed forces of the underground Organisation of Ukrainian Nationalists (OUN).
+Both organisations, the OUN and the UPA, supported the goal of an independent Ukrainian state on the territory with a Ukrainian ethnic majority.
 Although this brought conflict with Nazi Germany, at times the Melnyk wing of the OUN allied with the Nazi forces.
 From mid-1943 until the end of the war, the UPA carried out massacres of ethnic Poles in the Volhynia and Eastern Galicia regions, killing around 100,000 Polish civilians, which brought reprisals.
-These organized massacres were an attempt by the OUN to create a homogeneous Ukrainian state without a Polish minority living within its borders, and to prevent the post-war Polish state from asserting its sovereignty over areas that had been part of pre-war Poland.
+These organised massacres were an attempt by the OUN to create a homogeneous Ukrainian state without a Polish minority living within its borders, and to prevent the post-war Polish state from asserting its sovereignty over areas that had been part of pre-war Poland.
 After the war, the UPA continued to fight the USSR until the 1950s.
 At the same time, the Ukrainian Liberation Army, another nationalist movement, fought alongside the Nazis.

 In total, the number of ethnic Ukrainians who fought in the ranks of the Soviet Army is estimated from 4.5 million to 7 million; half of the Pro-Soviet partisan guerrilla resistance units, which counted up to 500,000 troops in 1944, were also Ukrainian.
 Generally, the Ukrainian Insurgent Army's figures are unreliable, with figures ranging anywhere from 15,000 to as many as 100,000 fighters.

 The vast majority of the fighting in World War II took place on the Eastern Front.
 The total losses inflicted upon the Ukrainian population during the war are estimated at 6 million, including an estimated one and a half million Jews killed by the Einsatzgruppen, sometimes with the help of local collaborators.
-Of the estimated 8.6 million Soviet troop losses, 1.4 million were ethnic Ukrainians, and general losses of the Ukrainian people in the war amounted to 40–44% of the total losses of the USSR.
+Of the estimated 8.6 million Soviet troop losses, 1.4 million were ethnic Ukrainians.
 The Victory Day is celebrated as one of eleven Ukrainian national holidays.